 7. Be still

 Others find meaning in stillness.
-Try a practice like centering prayer by lighting a candle and pausing before the presence of God.
-Take a yoga class—some churches and spiritual directors offer holy yoga.
+Light a candle and pause before the presence of God.
+Take a holy yoga class.
 Enjoy a cup of coffee on your deck.
-Listen for the crackling wick, the wind, the birds, the voice of God.
+Listen for the voice of God.

 8. Clean something

 Ash Wednesday is a good day to get a jump on your spring cleaning.
-Spend an hour with the junk drawer, that cabinet at work, or organizing the files on your hard drive.
+Spend an hour with the junk drawer, that cabinet at work, or organizing the files on your computer.

 As you remove things you no longer need and reorder those you do, be mindful of the ways God "cleans" us.
 The Bible tells us "As far as east is from west—that's how far God has removed our sin from us" (Psalm 103:12, CEB).
 As we get things in order, we remember that Jesus gave his life so that we might be free from our sins and know new life.